-infection32.
-The cases are virtually infinite in their variety.
-Whilst it is unlikely that some of the more esoteric cases will come before courts in many countries of the Australian/Pacific region, claims in negligence provide the vehicle for assertions that medical practitioners, other health workers, public authorities, and the like, have not acted with due care.
-Where a person has become HIV-infected, it is natural that he or she should look to others who are felt even partly to blame to provide financial protection during life, and protection for dependants thereafter.
+courts in Africa, claims in negligence provide the vehicle for assertions that medical practitioners, other health workers, public authorities, and the like, have not acted with due care.
+Where a person has become HIV-infected, it is natural that he or she should seek to look to others who are perceived as even partly to blame to provide financial protection during life, and protection for dependants thereafter.

 Some of the most difficult decisions arise in the area of family law.
-Cases have been decided whereby access to a child was denied to a father found to be HIV-positive33.
+In Australia, have been decided whereby access to a child was denied to a father found to be HIV-positive33.
 The basis of the decision, however, was not any real risk to the child, but that it was "not unreasonable" for the child's mother to have concerns without the risk of infection from fatherly social contact.
 This was an irrational fear, and the judge should not have given effect to it.
-A better approach was suggested in another case, where the judge held that it was a more appropriate response to the risk of stigmatisation to bring the child up in a way that assists him or her in coping with it, and not to shield the child from reality altogether34.
+A better approach was suggested in another case, where a wise judge held that it was a more appropriate response to the risk of stigmatisation to bring the child up in a way that assists him or her in coping with it, and not to shield the child from reality altogether34.